aadilmallick/my-notes-docusaurus/docs/chrome-extensions/02-API.md

 ## Context Menus

 You can create context menu items easily with the `chrome.contextMenus` API, which needs the `"contextMenus"` permission in the manifest.

+You should create context menus at the beginning of the application, on the `runtime.onInstalled` event.

 - `chrome.contextMenus.create(options)` : creates a context menu
 - `chrome.contextMenus.remove(menuId)` : deletes the context menu with the specified menu id